arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Bionanotechnology is about manipulating biological systems at the nanoscale to create new materials or devices.
 Bioinformatics, on the other hand, deals with large-scale data analysis rather than the design and synthesis of materials.

-## 7. Cellular and Tissue Engineering
-**Cellular and Tissue Engineering** is the development of biological tissues through engineering techniques, such as creating artificial organs or regenerating tissues.
+7. **Cellular and Tissue Engineering** is the development of biological tissues through engineering techniques, such as creating artificial organs or regenerating tissues.

 - **Tools**:
   - **BioCAD** for designing tissue scaffolds.